inadarei/nodebootstrap/README.md

     > npm install supervisor -g
     > npm install
-    > chmod u+x start_dev.sh
+    > chmod u+x dev_start.sh
-    > ./start_dev.sh
+    > ./dev_start.sh

-You should see a simple "hello" at: http://localhost:9000/hello.
+You should see a simple "hello" at: http://localhost:3000/hello.
-You can customize it by visiting http://localhost:9000/hello?name=yourname but really what you should probably do instead is dive into the code and see how it is put together.
+You can customize it by visiting http://localhost:3000/hello?name=yourname but really what you should probably do instead is dive into the code and see how it is put together.

 ## Contextualizing Runtime Environment